craigkelleher/history-cards/README.md

 <!-- Quality Attributes -->
 ## Quality Attributes

-1. **Reliability** – For our team it is more important that features work predictably and reliably for our customers, so we started with a limited number of core features to make sure they were done right.
-In our testing of its reliability, our goal was to ensure for example if a user invoked a feature 10 times, that it would succeed 100% of the time.
+1. **Reliability** – It is more important that features work predictably and reliably for the user, so I started with a limited number of core features to make sure they were done right.
+In testing of its reliability, the goal was to ensure for example if a user invoked a feature 10 times, that it would succeed 100% of the time.
-2. **Testability** – Especially in the early days of this project’s development, we worked to ensure that features were easily testable and also thoroughly tested before being delivered to clients.
+2. **Testability** – Especially in the early days of this project’s development, I worked to ensure that features were easily testable and also thoroughly tested before being deployed.
-3. **Learnability** – We desire to have intuitive features and ease of navigation to increase customer retention.
-The site should be relatively simple to navigate, easily learned, and visual cues are to be plentiful.
+3. **Learnability** – I desire to have intuitive features and ease of navigation to increase user retention.

 <!-- FINAL STATE OF SOFTWARE -->